 Between the two lakes, bull trout showed the opposite pattern of catch rates to gwenis (Figure 3.10, lower plot).
 CPUEs were lower in Seton Lake than in Anderson Lake, as has been the case every year.
 Nearly all of the catch for this species was in the nearshore sets in both lakes.
-In Seton Lake, highest catches occurred in the outflow section, followed by the inflow section in Year 7 (2019).
-In Anderson Lake, catch rates for bull trout were highest in the inflow end followed by the outflow end.
-Bull trout were not captured in the mid section of either lake in 2019.
+In Seton Lake, highest catches occurred in the outflow section, followed by the mid section.
+Bull trout were not captured in the inflow section of Seton Lake in Year 8 (2020).
+In Anderson Lake, catch rates for bull trout were highest in the inflow end followed by the mid section and then the outflow end.

-As in previous years, catches of rainbow trout in Seton Lake were low with only 1 of this species captured (386 mm fork length; 2019 CPUE = 0.1 fish/10 net-hours).
-A total of 7 rainbow trout were captured in Anderson Lake (ranging from 206 to 390 mm; 2019 CPUE = 1.0 fish/10 net-hours in the nearshore and 0.4 fish/10 net-hours in the offshore).
-By longitudinal zone, rainbow trout were captured in the outflow section only for Seton Lake and in the inflow and mid sections of Anderson Lake in 2019; however, among years rainbow trout have been captured in low numbers in each of the longitudinal sections of both lakes.
+As in previous years, catches of rainbow trout in Seton Lake were low with only 3 of this species captured (129, 345 and 415 mm fork lengths; 2020 CPUE = 0.1 fish/10 net-hours).
+A total of 9 rainbow trout were captured in Anderson Lake (ranging from 112 to 385 mm; 2020 CPUE = 5.3 fish/10 net-hours in the nearshore and 0.4 fish/10 net-hours in the offshore).
+By longitudinal zone, rainbow trout were captured in the inflow and outflow sections for Seton Lake and in all three sections of Anderson Lake in 2020.
+Among years rainbow trout have been captured in low numbers in each of the longitudinal sections of both lakes.

 Due to the consistently low catches, particularly in Seton Lake, rainbow trout will likely not be assessed for trends in CPUE by monitoring year, lake section, or diversion inflows as performance metrics for this program.
 We will continue to collect data on the available rainbow trout and tag them, as possible, so we can identify any recaptures, as well as growth and movement between capture events.
-Furthermore, PIT tagging data from this program are being shared annually with the BRGMON-9 program to facilitate potential tracking of movements by this species (and bull trout) past Seton Dam and the generating station (i.e. entrainment).
+Furthermore, PIT tagging data from this program are being shared annually with the BRGMON-9 program to facilitate potential tracking of movements by this species (and bull trout) past Seton Dam and the generating station (i.e., entrainment).